 Tip 9: Add some fun!
 Don't hesitate to write a little note in your child's lunchbox, offer some chocolate chips, offer a favorite dip, or cut their sandwich into a fun shape.
 Kids love novelty, and even small changes like serving fruit on a skewer (cut the sharp end off) are a fun way to keep them interested in food.

 Tip 10: Get help if you need it.
-Our Feeding Littles: Toddlers online course is full of strategies to help with mealtime.
+Our Feeding Littles: Toddlers and Infant Feeding: the Baby-led Way online courses are full of strategies to help with mealtime.
 Stop waiting - you deserve to enjoy feeding your child.

 Megan and Judy, co-owners of Feeding Littles, bring you helpful info on food, nutrition, picky eating, and feeding young children.
 Megan McNamee MPH, RDN is a Registered Dietitian Nutritionist based in Scottsdale, Arizona.
 Judy Delaware, OTR/L is an Occupational Therapist specializing in feeding therapy with children 3 and under in Boulder, Colorado.
 Megan and Judy are both moms of two and love helping families develop a healthy appetite for all foods!